KeizahMaxwell/shirtify-privacy-policy1/README.md

 ## Information Collection and Use

-1.Information We Collect
+Information We Collect
 Shirtify only collects the minimum information necessary to provide our services effectively:

-Name: Used to personalize your shopping experience and process orders.
+1.Name: Used to personalize your shopping experience and process orders.

-Email Address: Used to send order confirmations, updates, and customer support communication.
+2.Email Address: Used to send order confirmations, updates, and customer support communication.

-Shipping Address: Required to deliver products you purchase through the app.
+3.Shipping Address: Required to deliver products you purchase through the app.

-Phone Number (Optional) : Used only for order delivery communication or customer support purposes.
+4.Phone Number (Optional) : Used only for order delivery communication or customer support purposes.

-2. Information We Do NOT Collect
+Information We Do NOT Collect
 We respect your privacy and do not collect sensitive information that is unnecessary for the app to function:

-Bank account numbers or card PINs
+1.Bank account numbers or card PINs

-National ID numbers or government-issued identification
+2.National ID numbers or government-issued identification

-Contacts
+3.Contacts
-SMS
+4.SMS
-call logs
+5.call logs
-Camera
+6.Camera
-microphone or other device data not required for app functionality
+7.Microphone or other device data not required for app functionality

 How Your Information Is Used